About Us

 General Practitioner & Anthroposophic Doctor

-Dr Richard Drexel is a general practitioner and anthroposophic doctor at Sophia Healing Centre, based at the Weleda New Zealand site in Havelock North.
+Dr Richard Drexel is a general practitioner and anthroposophical doctor at the Sophia Healing Centre, based at the Weleda New Zealand site in Havelock North.
 He also works as a GP at The Doctors Greenmeadows in Napier, where he brings a whole-person approach into everyday general practice.

 Originally from Germany, Richard studied medicine at the University of Witten/Herdecke and the University of Hamburg, where he was introduced to a view of health that unites rigorous medical science with a deeper understanding of the human being.
-He went on to train in curative eurythmy, and has been active for many years in anthroposophic medicine and adult education in Europe and now Aotearoa New Zealand.
+For four years Richard worked in rural Ghana/West Africa and together with three Colleagues for 18 years in private practice in Hamburg.
+He went on to train in Curative Eurythmy, Homoeopathy, Chirotherapy, Manual Therapy for children and infants, Osteopathy, Acupuncture, Neural Therapy, Psychotherapy in family medicine, Api-therapy, Complementary Cancer Care and has been active for many years in Anthroposophical Medicine and adult education in Europe and now Aotearoa New Zealand.

 Richard’s consultations are calm, spacious and collaborative.
-He takes time to understand the story behind symptoms, and to work with patients on treatment paths that may include conventional medicine, anthroposophic remedies, movement and rhythm, and practical lifestyle changes.
-Alongside his clinical work, he contributes to trainings and conferences on resilience, mental health and community, supporting people to meet the challenges of modern life with warmth and clarity.
+He takes time to understand the story behind symptoms, and to work with patients on treatment paths that may include conventional medicine, anthroposophical remedies, movement and rhythm, and practical lifestyle changes.
+Alongside his clinical work, he contributes to trainings and conferences on resilience, mental health, community, embryology and many other topics, supporting people to meet the challenges of modern life with warmth and clarity.

 Dr Helen Proctor